brown-band/website/pages/scripts/2016-2017/fall/princeton.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization with a message that’s been two years in the making, it’s the Brown University "Dana says hi back" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization with a message that’s been two years in the making, it’s the Brown University “Dana says hi back” BANNNDDDDDDDDDDD!

 It’s good to be back on our favorite Halloween-themed campus.
 We’re glad that we’re always here in October, because any other time of year it would be kind of weird.
 Here are some of the highlights from our past trips: